Things to do Darling Downs with kids

 Know before you go

-Food on the Darling Downs
+Where to eat with kids on the Darling Downs

 Don’t be fooled into thinking food options in southern Queensland are just simple country fare (mind you, you can find these here, too, and they are so good).
 This area is really coming of age food-wise.
 The region’s wineries, delis, breweries, restaurants, cafes and the good old Aussie pub are serving up some seriously good tucker.
 Degustation menus are now a thing (but perhaps not for the little ones) – best to save this for a holiday date night.
 Food doesn’t get much fresher when you’re right amongst some of the best farming land in Australia.
 Savour every bite!